ThomasBuchinger/ansible_lab/README.md

 ### Ansible
 The heart piece os this project is the Ansible configuration itself.
 All the configuration is stored in git, including necessary credentials for external systems, which are encrypted using ansible-vault.

-The site.yml contains infrastructure components (currently FreeIPA and Foreman) which other plays can rely on to be present, while additional applications live in the plays directory.
-Applications consist of a spinup_<name>.yml which performs setup of the component from stratch (in general using the latest release) and can be disposed again with teardown_<name>.yml, while adhoc plays (play_<name>.yml) are generally smaller and are not associated with a specific component.

 ### Foreman
 Foreman is the provisioning tool in the environment.
 Configuration includes a all-in-one Foreman+SmartProxy and the necessary setup to automatically provsion new VMs.
 All VMs come with the latest CentOS release and the SSH key used by ansible for configuration.
 Compute is provided by VMware vCenter (which is not part ob the project).
 Additionally to the WebUI, VMs can also be provisioned programatically with the provided playbooks.